CRN launches ChannelMeets

 Attendees at the events will take part in a series of interactive table discussions where they can share their experiences.
 This will be followed by a series of panels with channel leaders who will discuss their experiences and those expressed on the roundtables.
 Research will also be presented by Moheb Moses of CompTIA & Channel Dynamics on the state of the cloud security market in Australia.

-Thanks to our sponsors Ingram Micro, Eset, Bitdefender, Logmein, Vocus, Thycotic Software and Fastly.
+Thanks to our sponsors AvePoint, Amazon Web Services, Bitdefender, Cisco, ESET, Fastly, Ingram Micro, Logmein, Microsoft, Thycotic Software and Vocus.

 There are still a couple of spaces available for partners so if interested, please register here.

 The next ChannelMeets will be hosted on 15 and 16 September and will be focussed on Unified Communications.
 More details on registration will be released soon.